 “There is a season (a time appointed) for everything and a time for every delight and event or purpose under heaven.”
-Ecc 3:1
+Ecclessiates 3:1 AMP

 What season of your life are you in?

-My sweet friend, Laura, is going through a difficult time right now.
-Her father is nearing the end of his life.
-It’s a painful season for her of learning how to say goodbye.
-She is experiencing a flood of emotions which range from the joy of ushering him into the presence of his Heavenly Father, to sadness of not wanting him to go.
-I just admire her attitude–she shared with me, “Even though I miss my normal life, I wouldn’t miss this detour for anything!”
+My sweet friend, Laura, went through a difficult time in the past couple of years as her father was nearing the end of his life.
+It was a painful season for her of learning how to say goodbye.
+She experienced a flood of emotions which ranged from the joy of ushering him into the presence of his heavenly Father, to the sadness of not wanting him to go.
+I admired her attitude as she shared with me during the time she cared for him.
+“Even though I miss my normal life, I wouldn’t miss this detour for anything!”
 Could you respond like this during a difficult season in your life?

-Understandably so, Laura’s weight is not her main priority at this time and season of her life.
-Granted, health is important, but we should be mindful that it’s a tool we use to allow us to enjoy other aspects life–it should not be the final destination.
+Understandably so, Laura’s weight was not her main priority during that season of her life.
+Granted, health is important, but we should be mindful that it’s a tool we use to allow us to enjoy other aspects of life–it should not be the final destination.
 We are not healthy for the sake of being healthy.
-Strive to be healthy so you can enjoy our lives.
-Whether it’s with ailing parents, our grandchildren, our spouses, or our friends.
+We strive to be healthy so we can enjoy our life–whether it’s with ailing parents, our grandchildren, our spouses, or our friends.
 The healthier we are, the better we will be able to enjoy these experiences.

 What’s your overall goal?

-Weight-loss in and of itself should never be our main goal.
+Weight loss in and of itself should never be our main goal.
 Don’t exercise and eat healthy just for the sake of doing it.
-Do it so we can to enjoy other aspects of our lives.
-And do it so that we can glorify God and live well in all areas of our lives.
+Do it so you can to enjoy other aspects of your life.
+And, do it so you can glorify God.

 Is this your season to focus on your health?